marlbones/CFA-Term-1-Major-Project-Portfolio/README.md

 - Update linkedin link with actual linked in
 - Continue to update skills section.
 - Continue to work on site responsiveness.
 Currently not as engaging and alignments off in "Ipad view".
-- Unstable on mobile devices - work at rectifying
+- Unstable on mobile devices - work at rectifying.
+Turn off parallax for mobile?
 - Create "view more" buttons when projects and pages for projects.
 - Images need to be resized so page loads quicker.
 Currently loading speed ridiculous.
 - Current images in project section extend screen width, making it a bit off.